-The new pavilion will provide user groups with modern change room facilities, female-friendly amenities, all abilities toilet, meeting room, storage areas, and a multi-purpose room with kitchen and servery.
+The new pavilion will also have modern change room facilities, universally accessible amenities, a meeting room, storage areas, a time keeper’s room and a multi-purpose room with kitchen and servery.
 Spectators will also benefit from a new covered viewing area.

-Works on the oval will include resurfacing, drainage and irrigation works.
-The cricket practice nets will also be upgraded.
+Works on stage 1 of the oval are finished.
+These included resurfacing, drainage and irrigation and new cricket practice nets.

-A masterplan for the reserve is being developed to provide future direction for the reserve’s recreation facilities.
+A master plan for the reserve is being developed to provide future direction for the reserve’s facilities.

-Clubs and community members set to benefit from improvements to the reserve and the master plan local schools, Emerald Junior Football Club, Emerald Cricket Club, Emerald Tennis Club and the wider community.
+- Clubs and community members set to benefit from improvements to the reserve include local schools, Emerald Junior Football Club, Emerald Cricket Club, Emerald Community Gym and the wider community.

-Council is working closely with the Worrell Reserve committee of management during the planning stages of all projects.
-We have also consulted user groups to ensure the redevelopments meet the needs of local sporting clubs.
+Council has worked closely with the Worrell Reserve committee of management during the planning of the reserve’s redevelopment.
+We have also consulted user groups to ensure the redevelopment meet the needs of local sporting clubs.

 Community consultation on the draft master plan for the reserve took place in April/May 2019, and is being taken into consideration for the final master plan’s development.